PAIN TREATMENT & PAIN SOLUTIONS

 PRP can be an excellent choice to treat any tendon, ligament or joint pain, injury or loss of function.
 PRP is also beneficial in treating arthritis and many common degenerative conditions.

-Platelet rich plasma injection therapy has gained much attention nationally for helping several notable football champions rebound from injury to play in the Super Bowl, and we are pleased to announce that it is possible to get PRP in Lake Worth and West Palm Beach.
+Platelet rich plasma injection therapy has gained much attention nationally for helping several notable football champions rebound from injury to play in the Super Bowl, and we are pleased to announce that it is possible to get PRP in West Palm Beach.

 How Platelet Rich Plasma Therapy Works